-Parents, carers and family members taking occasional informal photographs with mobile devices of their own child, ward or family member at a Carholme golf club event do not need to register their details with the Carholme golf club.
+Parents, carers and family members taking occasional informal photographs with mobile devices of their own child, ward or family member at a CARHOLME GC event do not need to register their details with the CARHOLME GC.

-If such photographs include other children (eg at a prize presentation) they should not be publicly displayed or published on social media unless the prior permission of the parents/carers of all the children in the photographs has been obtained.
+If such photographs include other children (e.g. at a prize presentation) they should not be publicly displayed or published on social media unless the prior permission of the parents/carers of all the children in the photographs has been obtained.